raulpe7eira/valoriza/README.md

 # Valoriza API

-This repository is the code corresponding to the [nlw#6 - trilha nodejs](https://nextlevelweek.com/) lab.
+This repository is the code corresponding to the [nlw#6 - trilha nodejs](https://nextlevelweek.com/) lab by Rafael Camarda.

 > The project simulates an recognition among teammates management API that allows to register users, tags, compliments with authentication and retrieves some listings.